Sri Lanka at the 2013 World Championships in Athletics

-Sri Lanka will compete at the 2013 World Championships in Athletics in Moscow, Russia, from 10–18 August 2013.
+Sri Lanka competed at the 2013 World Championships in Athletics in Moscow, Russia, from 10 to 18 August 2013.

 A team of 8 athletes was announced to represent the country in the event.
 The men's 4x400 relay team qualified for the event by meeting the qualification time and winning the bronze medal at the 2013 Asian Athletics Championships in Pune, India.
 Both Lakmali and Merill qualified for the event by breaking the national record in their respective events (and by exceeding the qualification standard).